 Using the job description, and the essential information you just highlighted, you’re going to create (or update) your resume to make it a good fit for this job.

-Writing the perfect resume is beyond the scope of this article, so if you need extra advice on this section, please check out Monster Job’s guide to writing a resume by clicking here.
+Writing the perfect resume is beyond the scope of this article, so if you need extra advice on this section, feel free to check out Here’s what your resume should look like for 2019.

-Good design makes it easier for potential employers to remember individual applications.
-It saves their time by being simple to read, and is easy to find in a large stack of similar-looking resumes.
+A good resume design makes it easier for potential employers to remember individual applications.
+It saves their time by being simple to read and is easy to find in a large stack of similar-looking resumes.

 Taking the time to research the company you’re applying to can pay off big time.

-In an interview it shows you’re prepared, hard working and interested in them as an organisation.
-But it also allows you to create an application and cover letter which is aligned with their company goals.
+In an interview, it shows you’re prepared, hard working and interested in them as an organization.
+It also allows you to create an application and cover letter which is aligned with their company goals.

 When you’re researching you’re looking to find out more about their: